luandseth/sushi-loujo-react/README.md

 # Sushi Loujo E-commerce with React & Firebase

 This project is a course project of Coderhouse React.js.

+## Libraries used
+In this project I am using:
+-React
+-React-router
+-Styled-components
+-Bootstrap

+Beyond the most used libraries

 ## Available Scripts